Nonlinearity Compensation for Coherent Optical Satellite Communications: System Model

 \paragraph{Spectral broadening}

 SPM inherently implies spectral broadening, since the phase shift in (\ref{eq:NLzerodisp}) induces a time-varying frequency chirp that depends on the derivative of the signal intensity.
 In conventional systems operating on standard SMF fibers in the C band, spectral broadening is strongly suppressed by chromatic dispersion and is therefore typically negligible.
-By contrast, in the present scenario, where $L\ll L_{D}$, it may become significant.
-In this dispersionless regime, and under the assumption of independent and statistically equivalent polarizations with circularly symmetric complex Gaussian statistics, the evolution of the PSD can be derived analytically.
+By contrast, in the present scenario, where $L\ll L_{D}$, it may become significant and, combined with the finite bandwidth of practical TXs and RXs, degrade system performance and limit the effectiveness of NLPR compensation.

+In this dispersionless regime, under the assumption of independent and statistically equivalent polarizations with circularly symmetric complex Gaussian statistics, the evolution of the PSD can be derived analytically.
 Letting

 denote the autocorrelation function of each polarization component of the normalized envelope at distance $z$, one obtains (see Appendix)

 The PSD follows from the Wiener--Khinchin theorem as